Lorti/manu.ninja/_posts/2016-01-26-rendering-low-poly-hair-in-unity.md

 ## Creating Low-Poly Hair Strips in ZBrush

+If you wonder how the hair itself was modeled, it consists of several hair strips carefully laid out with a custom brush and the curve stroke feature in ZBrush.
 You can build your own hair strip brush following the [tutorial](http://www.3dartistonline.com/news/2015/04/how-do-i-create-real-time-hair-for-games/) by Tom Parker or just download my [hair strip brush](), if you are in a hurry.